Strangemother/py-rocket-example/docs/Project Quick Writeup.md

 ## The Macro Goal

 Once this works, we'll wire up **eveything** in the system; and give it to the user, as both a software coding environment; and in-game.
-Within [flight-system.md](flight system), you'll see examples of the _systems_ we will implement.
+Within [flight system](flight-system.md), you'll see examples of the _systems_ we will implement.
 Notably the 'node graph' system we're using works very well (see `py8/` and `graph2/` source).
 Our current issue mostly resides within sharing some sort of _power_ across connected nodes.

 **What we can do**

 1. We have a good node graph system (`graph2/` for the most recent working example)
 2. Build sub systems and "Devices"
 3. Build the flight system and _data_ to move data through the "system"

 **Assistance required (What we can't do)**